HangfireIO/Hangfire/README.md

 HangFire
 =========

-HangFire provides support for performing **background jobs in ASP.NET applications**.
-It allows you to define those jobs and process them asynchronously.
-HangFire helps you to move the long running tasks out of the request processing pipeline, for example:
+HangFire provides support for simple, efficient and transparent background job processing for ASP.NET applications.
+It helps you to define, create and process these jobs asynchronously.
+Move your long running tasks out of the request processing pipeline without losing control over them!

 - Mass newsletter
 - Batch import from xml, csv, json